westonganger/exception_notification/README.md

 ##### exception_recipients

-*String/Array of strings, default: []*
+*String/Array of strings/Proc, default: []*

-Who the message is destined for, can be a string of addresses, or an array of addresses.
+Who the message is destined for, can be a string of addresses, an array of addresses, or it can be a proc that returns a string of addresses or an array of addresses.
+The proc will be evaluated when the mail is sent.

 ##### email_prefix